mikeumus/eloquent-javascript-with-mikeumus/program_structure,_chapter_2.md

 Many JavaScript programmers wrap every single loop or `if` body in braces.
 They do this both for the sake of consistency and to avoid having to add or remove braces when changing the number of statements in the body later.
 In this book, I will write most single-statement bodies without braces, since I value brevity.
 You are free to go with whichever style you prefer.

 The variable number demonstrates the way a variable can track the progress of a program.
-Every time the loop repeats, `number` is incremented by $$2$$.
-Then, at the beginning of every repetition, it is compared with the number $$12$$ to decide whether the program has done all the work it intended to do.
+Every time the loop repeats, `number` is incremented by {% math %}2{% endmath %}.
+Then, at the beginning of every repetition, it is compared with the number {% math %}12{% endmath %} to decide whether the program has done all the work it intended to do.

-As an example that actually does something useful, we can now write a program that calculates and shows the value of $$2$$<sup>10</sup> ($$2$$ to the $$10th$$ power).
-We use two variables: one to keep track of our result and one to count how often we have multiplied this result by $$2$$.
+As an example that actually does something useful, we can now write a program that calculates and shows the value of {% math %}2{% endmath %}<sup>{% math %}10{% endmath %}</sup> ({% math %}2{% endmath %} to the {% math %}10th{% endmath %} power).
+We use two variables: one to keep track of our result and one to count how often we have multiplied this result by {% math %}2{% endmath %}.
 The loop tests whether the second variable has reached 10 yet and then updates both variables.

 ``` javascript
 var result = 1;